matthew-thaokhamlue/fast-project-docs-mcp/README.md

 This is expected behavior.
 MCP servers are designed to be connected to clients (like Claude Desktop), not run standalone.
 Configure the server in your MCP client instead.

+#### Template not found errors

+Use the correct template names:
+- `"default_prd"` (not `"default"`) for PRD documents
+- `"default_spec"` for technical specifications
+- `"default_design"` for design documents

+#### Reference resources not found

+1. Create a `reference_resources` folder in your project directory
+2. Organize files in subfolders like `requirements/`, `technical/`, `design/`
+3. Ensure the MCP server has read access to the folder

+#### Output directory issues

+1. The server will create the output directory if it doesn't exist
+2. If permission denied, it falls back to a `generated_docs` folder in the current directory
+3. Check that the directory is writable

 #### Import errors

 Make sure you've installed the package in development mode: